contractual-dev/contractual/README.md

 - Generate type-safe clients and server contracts in multiple languages, reducing friction between teams.

 - Distribute schemas efficiently across backend services, frontend applications, and data pipelines.

+---

+1. **Define Once**:
+  - Use **TypeSpec**, a declarative DSL, to define your API or schema in a centralized file.
+  - This becomes the authoritative source for your API’s structure, endpoints, and data contracts.

+2. **Generate Everything**:
+  - From the spec, Contractual generates:
+    - **OpenAPI specifications** for REST documentation and tooling.
+    - **Type-safe clients** with **ts-rest** and **Zod** for runtime validation.
+    - **Server contracts** for Express, Fastify, and NestJS.
+    - **JSON Schemas** for validation or data workflows.

+3. **Version and Diff**:
+  - Track changes to your APIs or schemas.
+  - Use versioning and diffing tools to detect and prevent breaking changes.

+4. **Enforce Consistency**:
+  - Use the spec to drive all API-related workflows, ensuring backend, frontend, and data teams are in sync.

 ## 📃 Goals